vhe182/rpc-perf-dash/docs/proposals/mvp-dashboard-design.md

 1. Share the visualizations of the tests with other developers

 This set of actions occurs everytime there is a need to investigate lab performance.
-Automating these actions allows more time for developers to invest in development and investigation of performance issues.
+These actions also requires a lot of time, meaning that by the time the issue is resolved, it is too late to apply the solution becuase the current release has already moved forward.
+Automating these actions allows more time for developers to invest in development and investigation of performance issues and shrinks the feedback cycle from the moment performance issues are introduced in the code to the moment when a solution can be proposed.

 Sharing these easily digestable performance results with other team members currently requires a large portion of the team's time.
 This can be minimized